s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

     msr    vmpidr_el2, x1
 ```

 `midr_el1` and `mpidr_el1` are read-only registers from the Identification registers group.
 They provide various information about processor manufacturer, processor architecture name, number of cores and some other info.
 It is possible to change this information for all readers that try to access it from EL1.
-Here we populate `vpidr_el2` and ` vmpidr_el2` with identical values, so this information is the same whether you try to access it from EL1 or  higer exception levels.
+Here we populate `vpidr_el2` and ` vmpidr_el2` with the values taken from `midr_el1` and `mpidr_el1`, so this information is the same whether you try to access it from EL1 or  higer exception levels.

 ```
 #ifdef CONFIG_COMPAT